tythonco/tython-website/_drafts/senseless-soql.md

   <img alt="" src="/images/2023-11-03-senseless-soql-doesnt-make-sense.gif" />
 </p>

 As a Salesforce professional you may be used to seeing quirky behavior due to the many nuances of the platform.
-But today we wanted to share with you some things that...
+Recently we came across some special SOQL behavior that we'd like to spotlight.
+To put it simply, the following...

-Don't.
+Doesn't.
 Make.
 Sense.

 ### It All Depends on Your Point of View